qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 **6. Apps crash on openning?**

-> - Most likely the version is too old and not compatible with your current iOS/iPadOS.
+> - Most likely the version is too old and not compatible with your current iOS/iPadOS anymore.

 **7. Is it possible to install the IPA without a computer?**